tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm1.staticflickr.com/743/20774209011_a520def1b5_o.jpg =300x)

 ####Finite-state machine

+How does the CPU actually operate?
+We can begin to explore the CPU by making a compute that's good at remembering and executing simple instructions.

 This device is named "Finite-state machine"[2] because the entirety of its possible operation is limited to a finite number of configurations or memory states.
 I built it to better understand several of the CPU's important components.